 Wilma was admitted to ICU after treatment at the emergency room at the hospital.
 That afternoon all seemed to be under control, with Morné being by her side throughout.
 That following morning at 1:20am things took a turn for the worse… Wilma's lungs started to collapse.
 They had to start with the intubation process.
 The doctors asked Morné to wait outside, as it was not a pretty picture to see and something that could be very traumatic for most people.
 Morné told them that he wanted to be present.
 Slowly Wilma's body started to give in.
 Her heart stopped soon after and they had to start with the CPR.
 Morné held her hand through all of this and kept on praying… God had other plans.
 After being declared dead, the nursing team still tried to resuscitate Wilma'tjie for another 45 minutes – they refused to give up… Morné was left to tell her dad and beloved sister (Nicolene) that Wilma passed away… The fairytale was over…

 Wilma had a condition called “Atypical pneumonia” (sometimes being called walking pneumonia).
 Most people with this form of undetected pneumonia often don't even realize they have it – therefor often going undetected.
 They often feel well enough to continue with their normal routine…

 Within a matter of seconds your entire life can change… That very same morning Morné promised Wilma's Dad that he would somehow find a way to take something positive from the situation and try to assist other people – that is the type of person Wilma was as well…

 Motor Neuron Disease was something very close to heart for both Wilma and Morné.
-Having lost the love of his life, Morné knew he would somehow have to find the strength to continue with this to honor Wilma.
+Having lost Wilma, Morné knew he would somehow have to find the strength to continue with this to honor her.
 Morné had plans for another crazy challenge in 2018, but with the passing of his beautiful Angel, that plans were no longer an option.

 It took a while for Morné to decide what he will take on next…